 I hate to break it to you but if you are employed, self or otherwise, you are not retired.
 I’m confident that almost everybody who has put systems in place to reach FI at a young age is too ambitious to really retire.
 Think about billionaires like Mark Zuckerberg, Elon Musk, Richard Branson

 or even Donald Trump.
 (We don’t know if The Donald is really worth billions…)

 All of them are FI.
 None of them have to work.
-Yet, they all do because they want to (Editor: Bingo again!)
-This is similar to a FIRE blogger that may quit their 9-5 job, but keeps blogging and earning an income from it.
+Yet, they all do because they want to.
+This is similar to a FIRE blogger who may quit his or her 9-5 job, but keeps blogging and earning an income from it.